IanHo2019/IanHo2019/README.md

 ### :yin_yang: Personal Beliefs
   - Empirical analysts are photographers for documentary movies; theory/modeling researchers are directors of Korean romance dramas.
+  - It's easy to find a good researcher, but hard to find a good professor.
   - There might be many gods, but only one hell on the Earth --- the world we are living in.
   - Nothing is perfect.
   - LGBT+ Pride! :rainbow_flag: